smydtt/smydtt.github.io/_pages/conferences.md

 ### Panel Discussion
 (2018): Chaired a Panel Discussion on South Asian Economic Development in 6th Peradeniya International Economics Research Symposium, November 8-9, 2018, at University of Peradeniya, Sri Lanka.

+### Conferences and Workshops Organized

+(2023): Coordinator, Workshop on Efficiency and Productivity Analysis using Stochastic Frontier Analysis, December 18-20, 2023 at South Asian University, New Delhi, India.

+(2020): Coordinator, Workshop on Data Envelopment Analysis for Performance Evaluation and Benchmarking, January 12-14, 2020 at South Asian University, New Delhi, India.

+(2019): Coordinator, International Conference on Measurement of Efficiency and Productivity in Emerging Economies, December 18-19, 2019 at South Asian University, New Delhi, India.

+(2019): Coordinator, Workshop on Efficiency and Productivity Analysis using R, November 1-2, 2019 at South Asian University, New Delhi, India.

+(2018): Co-coordinator, International Workshop on Efficiency and Productivity Measurement using Data Envelopment Analysis, November 27-29, 2018 at South Asian University, New Delhi, India.

+(2018): Member, Core Organizing Committee, 6th Peradeniya International Economics Research Symposium, November 8-9, 2018, at University of Peradeniya, Sri Lanka.

+(2018): Member, Core Organizing Committee, 4th International Conference on South Asian Economic Development, February 22-23, 2018, at South Asian University, New Delhi, India.

+(2016): Organizing Secretary, 2nd International Conference on South Asian Economic Development, February 18-19, 2016, at South Asian University, New Delhi, India.